ElNiak/PANTHER/src/llm/examples/grimoire/knowledge_files/Readme.md

 to ask for explanations
 Repeat if necessary

-If all else fails:
+Stuck and don't know what to search for?
-SoS
+Use SoS to automatically write searches for you!

 #### Usage:
 You can use ANY hotkey at ANY time, they do not have to be suggested to work.
 You are not limited to hotkeys.
 Feel free to chat & write prompts as you normally would w/ any GPT

 **Advanced usage:**
-Combine or combo hotkeys & prompts:
+Combine and combo hotkeys with prompts

 # Grimoire includes a prepackaged prompt-gramming tutorial